lop-Louis/northbook/runbooks/PRODUCT-OPS/accessibility-audit.md

 change_type: minor
 last_reviewed: '2025-01-15'
 audience: Product ops and accessibility leads running the quarterly sweep
-tone: 'Plainspoken, candid, energetic'
+tone: Plainspoken, candid, energetic
 narrative_goal: Outline the repeatable tasks for verifying accessibility health
-primary_action: >-
-  Use this runbook to execute the quarterly accessibility audit and log findings.
 ---

 <p data-primary-action>Use this runbook to execute the quarterly accessibility audit and log findings.</p>

+<a href="../../docs/runbooks/index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>

 ## Purpose